18F/api-standards/README.md

 When using GitHub for an API's code or documentation, use the associated issue tracker.
 In addition, publish an email address for direct, non-public inquiries.

 If you don't have a support channel specific to your API, you can use the issue tracker at [GSA-APIs](https://github.com/GSA/GSA-APIs/issues).
-Be sure your support team watches for issues there.
+Be sure your support team subscribes to issues there.

 ### 8. Provide an OpenAPI Specification
-The API documentation should provide a link to the [API's OpenAPI Specification file](https://github.com/OAI/OpenAPI-Specification) to allow users to download it and use with tooling.
+The API documentation should provide a clear link to the [API's OpenAPI Specification file](https://github.com/OAI/OpenAPI-Specification).
+This specification file can be used by development or testing tools accessing your API.

 ## Other Considerations